 From bottom left running clockwise - Valkyria, Fenrir, Ratatosk, Nidhogg and Sleipnir Refit

-Sleipnir is back, along with a flotilla of additional vessels.
 The Aesir corporation has a storied history of spacecraft design harkening back to the early days of fusion torch travel.
 These tail-sitters come in a variety of shapes and sizes and can take your crew of rag-tag legitimate salvagers from the Inner Planets to vast expanse of the Outer Planets and even beyond the edges of the Solar System.

 Old and new, we have five vessels in all on offer in this campaign!
 All five vessels come for the Aesir Shipyards, owned by a conglomerate of Scandinavian bloc megacorps sometimes called Kalmar II after the famed 14th century union of Denmark, Sweden and Norway.
-Each vessel is named for a legendary wight of Norse Mythology (which have been Anglicised), and built in the Mercurius Shipyards.
+With Danish shipbuilding knowledge, Swedish military tech and Norwegian backing, Aesir has become a popular choice for paramilitaries, mercenary companies and merchant marine fleets across the Solar System.

 Keep our lore, seamlessly dropping it into your game, or use our ships as surrogates for other vessels in your favourite futuristic roleplaying or tabletop skirmish game.